 Best Compact: Nutribullet Pro [NB9-1301G] Extractor Personal Blender

-If you already have a countertop machine but need something to blend small amounts, the Nutribullet has the best offerings.
+If you already have a countertop machine but need something to blend in small amounts, the Nutribullet has the best personal blender for green smoothies.
 The brand is primarily for personal blenders, which means most of their focus is on the category.

 Anyway, the Nutribullet Pro was the upgrade that the manufacturer hoped to address some of the issues with the original model.
 It has a small but powerful motor that you can use for (nearly) all your blending needs.
 That’s making smoothies, mixing, and grinding grains for four.

 The blender uses the redesigned stainless steel Extractor Pro blade that can handle both dry and wet blending.
 So, you won’t need to have two blades as with the first generation Nutribullet.

 Furthermore, you don’t need to leave the blender on the counter or floor.
 It has a compact base footprint and shorter height that you can even fit in the tightest spaces.

 - It can break down even tough seeds without issues